- A retirement income fund ensures retirees receive a steady income stream by investing in a diversified portfolio like stocks and bonds.

-Generally, RIFs are structured as mutual funds, but other structures do exist, such as exchange-traded funds and limited liability partnerships.
-Regardless of the structure, RIFs are meant to provide their investors with a steady stream of income.
-The size and reliability of this income stream may vary, however, depending on the assets the fund is invested in and their inherent risks.
+Regardless of the structure, RIFs are meant to provide investors with a steady stream of income.
+However, the size and reliability of this income stream may vary depending on the assets in which the fund is invested in and their inherent risks.

 RIFs are branded with a variety of descriptive terms, such as high-income, income-oriented, multi-asset and balanced.
-The underlying strategies can differ, but the overarching objective is consistent — to generate consistent income as sustainably as possible.
+The underlying strategies can differ, but the overarching objective is the same — to generate consistent income as sustainably as possible.

 A hypothetical portfolio structure, which is commonly referred to as an asset allocation, is shown in the graphic below.

-- The sample RIF portfolio is anchored by its diversified exposure (50.0%) to U.S. Treasuries, corporate bonds, mortgage-backed securities and other publicly traded, asset-backed securities.
-These high-quality bonds are expected to generate the most significant amount of income for the portfolio — ideally, in increasingly large chunks as interest rates rise from historic lows.
+- In this hypothetical strategy, the sample RIF portfolio is anchored by its diversified exposure (50.0%) to investment grade bonds, which includes U.S. Treasuries, corporate bonds, mortgage-backed securities and other publicly traded, asset-backed securities.
+These high-quality bonds are expected to generate the most significant amount of income for the portfolio.

 - The second-largest exposure in the fund is to global stocks (32.5%), which generate dividend income and provide growth potential to protect you from longevity risk, which is the possibility that you will outlive your retirement savings.